limestone-finance/limestone-api/README.md

 ----------------------------------------------

-### Get prices for all available currencies
+### Get prices for all available tokens
-To fetch latest prices for all available currencies use `getAllPrices` method.
+To fetch the latest prices for all available tokens use the `getAllPrices` method.
 ```js
 const prices = await limestone.getAllPrices();